 The Behavior Analyst Certification Board®, Inc. (BACB®) is a nonprofit 501(c)(3) corporation established in 1998 to meet professional credentialing needs identified by behavior analysts, governments, and consumers of behavior analysis services.
-The BACB adheres to international standards for boards that grant professional credentials.
-The BACB’s certification procedures and content undergo regular psychometric review and validation pursuant to a job analysis survey of the profession and standards established by content experts in the discipline.
+The BACB’s certification requirements, exam content, and procedures undergo regular review according to international standards for organizations that grant professional credentials.
+All BACB requirements and exam content are established by content experts in the discipline.

 The BACB’s bylaws are available here.

-The Behavior Analyst Certification Board’s BCBA, BCaBA, and RBT credentialing programs are accredited by the National Commission for Certifying Agencies in Washington, DC.
+The BCBA, BCaBA, and RBT certification programs are accredited by the National Commission for Certifying Agencies in Washington, DC.
 NCCA is the accreditation body of the Institute for Credentialing Excellence.

 As provided in the BACB’s bylaws, in conducting its activities, the BACB shall comply with all applicable laws that prohibit discrimination in employment or service provision because of a person’s race, color, religion, gender, age, disability, national origin, or because of any other protected characteristic.